 For projects, you may discuss the ideas with other students, but all of your work must be your own.
 You must yourself write and understand everything in each assignment you submit.
 It is an honor code violation to copy directly from another student either by copy and paste or by transcription, or to copy from the web.

-For exams, you can not talk to anyone during the exam, or use any kind of notes.
+For individual RAT's and final exams, you can not talk to anyone during the exam, or use any kind of notes.

 If you have any questions or need clarification, please don't hesitate to contact me!